-The per capita income in Pacific in 2010 was $22,067, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $88,268 for a family of four.
+The per capita income in Pacific in 2018 was $28,349, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
+This equates to an annual income of $113,396 for a family of four.
 However, Pacific contains both very wealthy and poor people as well.

+Pacific is a somewhat ethnically-diverse city.
 The people who call Pacific home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pacific residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pacific include Irish, English, Italian, and Polish.
+Important ancestries of people in Pacific include German, Irish, English, Italian, and French.